2021-2024 Water and wastewater rates

 In the Townships they are all seeing reductions which is strange given the disparity between the system fees before - Is their savings due to a blended County Wide rate?
 I also only see annual estimates - What will the fixed rates be for the different systems and the County consumption rate.? per Cu Metre - I am curious if folks that use little water will see a representative savings - Previously the Fixed Charges were significantly higher portion than the actual use

-Tim Lobzun asked over 3 years ago
+Tim Lobzun asked about 4 years ago

 Thank you for your question.
 The savings that will be achieved through a blended township fixed rate for wastewater (Woodstock, Ingersoll and Tillsonburg each have their own rate) are from flexible financial terms and economies of scale when completing operational and capital works.